GooberCraft/StormtrooperX/README.md

 ### Config Migration

-**Upgrading from v1.3.0 or earlier:**
-The plugin automatically migrates old config formats to the new per-entity format.
+The plugin automatically migrates old config formats.
 Your settings will be preserved:

+**Upgrading from v1.5.x or earlier (to v3):**
+- Database configuration section added (defaults to H2)
+- All existing settings preserved
+- Migration happens automatically on first load

+**Upgrading from v1.3.0 or earlier (to v2):**
 - Old global `accuracy` value → applied to all entities
 - Old entity enable/disable settings → preserved
-- Migration happens automatically on first load
+- Per-entity configuration format introduced

 ## Commands